lightbasenl/platforms/packages/compas-convert/docs/required-readings.md

 disable a few to start with.
 But as a general rule, the stricter the better.
 Which should be possible, provided that the picked libraries are type-aware as well.
 Compas might generate empty types `export type Foo = {}`.
 This empty object literal is not ideal.
 Read up on why that is :).
+In general, when used in application code, using `Record<string, unknown>` might make the most sense, but check on a case-by-case basis.

 ## Any usage